Field notes · Context loss

 This is why interruption can make a person feel irrationally tired.

-They are not only doing the work.
-They are repeatedly rebuilding the conditions that made the work possible.
+On top of doing the work, they are repeatedly rebuilding the conditions that made the work possible.

 Why "just focus" misses the point